 Water the sod deeply to saturate the soil beneath.
 On heavy clay, water only to the point of runoff, but, for lighter soil, apply one to two inches of water immediately after installation.
 In either case, the soil should be wet three to four inches deep.
 To check the saturation, peel back a few of the sod pieces and dig down to determine the depth of moisture.
 Double back and rewater any dry zones several times to achieve adequate water penetration.

-How often to water new sod
+How often should you water new sod?

 Week one